-So I contacted the Bristol-Myers company (twice) and have yet to receive any response from them.
+So I contacted the Bristol-Myers company (twice) but they refuse to respond.
+Does anyone know?

-Anyway, I’m pretty pleased with my finds.
+Anyway, I’m pretty pleased with my glass jars.
 Do you have a fun place to go prospectin’ for fun like this?
 What is your favorite thing you’ve found so far?

 Other Homesteading Posts

 - Evidence of (Yet ANOTHER) Old Homestead

 - What I’ve Learned About Free-Range Eggs